dyna-gaff/dynatrace_managed_installation/README.md

 OneAgent self-monitoring for Dynatrace Managed requires 4.8 GB of disk space on Linux.
 The ability to use root privileges for installation.
 - ### This lab:
 For the followig demonstration three **dedicated** machines will be used for hosting components, with a fourth machine having the OneAgent installed.
 I will be using an Amazon EC2 instance with Linux installed, two virtual machines with Ubuntu(64-bit) Operating Systems installed.
-The fourth machine, running the OneAgent and EasyTravel, will be
+The fourth machine, running the OneAgent and EasyTravel, will be a Windows machine.
 ## Prerequisite:

 # <a name="ManagedCluster">Installing a Managed Cluster</a> <sub><sup>[Back to Top](#Top)</sup></sub>